Fairphone 1: Software updates

 In December 2014, Fairphone admitted that it had failed to convince chipset vendor MediaTek to open up the source code for first-generation Fairphones.
 In September 2015, Fairphone released an update indicating that they had indeed gained access to MediaTek's source code.

 An update to Android 4.4 “KitKat” was announced for 2016 but was delayed because of major issues.
 In July 2017, Fairphone announced in an e-mail to their buyers that they were sorry not to be able to pursue the release of Android 4.4 “KitKat” for the Fairphone 1.

 Alternative software

 In November 2013, one of the developers of Replicant wrote a blog post in which they said that Replicant could work on the Fairphone and the bootloaders (that are not part of the operating system) may even be free software.
 The Fairphone team seemed "definitely interested" in helping get Replicant running on the device.

 In August 2014, an unofficial build of CyanogenMod 11 (Android 4.4 “KitKat”) for the Fairphone 1 engineered by Christian Hoffmann was published at the XDA Developers Forum.

-Issues

-The way the USB port is soldered to the motherboard on the FP1 makes it break off easily even under light stress.
-Even with a new motherboard, the same problem will occur.
-Fairphone is not providing any replacement parts (screen, motherboard, battery) for the FP1 anymore as of July 2017.